 In Napoleon Hill’s book The Law of Success there are 15 lessons that will ultimately lead you to success.
 Lesson number eight is the habit of doing more than paid for.
 In case you decide to dive into this book, a little warning.
 This is a giant 640 pages book, formerly a series of eight books, now combined.

 There are ten weaknesses against which most of us must guard ourselves.
 One of these is the habit of trying to reap before we have sown, and the other nine are all wrapped up in the one practice of creating alibis to cover every mistake made.— Napoleon Hill

 This weakness has been one of my biggest problems as well.
-Bane (from the movie The Dark Night Rises) would say that “Victory has defeated you”.
+Just as Bane (from the movie The Dark Night Rises) told Batman “Victory has defeated you”.
 As soon as you start making some money, you start disliking work without any promise of monetary reward.
 You start thinking “why work on this if there’s no guaranteed reward?”.
 Why create content for free, when I already get paid to do my job?
 That my friend is the wrong question to ask yourself.
 Do you see how ONE wrong question can jeopardize your entire success?